babyman/quick-tabs-chrome-extension/readme.md

 # RELEASE NOTES

+2020.6.3 - fix bug #315 adding spaces to search bookmarks and histories

 2020.5.31 - merge pull request #314 to fix undefined tabs, thanks @NicoWeio (refs #251, #310, #275, #313).
 Added back the space prefix to search bookmarks and history, fixes #311, support searching pinned tabs only `/p `, fixes #290

 2020.3.10 - combined the code that handles the `no tabs match` keyboard and empty tab list triggers to behave more consistently, fixes #302